datacamp/courses-introduction-to-python/scripts/chapter3_script.md

 ## Functions, what are they?

 In this chapter, I'm going to introduce you to functions.
 Functions aren't entirely new for you actually: you've already used them.
-Print, for example, is a function to print out values in a script.
+Print, for example, is a function to print out values when your executing a script.
 But what is a function?
 Simply put, a function is a piece of reusable code that is aimed at solving a particular task.
-You can then call these function instead of having to write this code yourself.
+You can call functions instead of having to write code yourself.
 Maybe an example can clarify things here.

 Suppose you have a list that we've seen before, containing only the heights of your family: